Pauline Ramart: Career

-She started her professional career in the laboratory of Albin Haller at the Faculty of Sciences in Paris.
+Ramart started her professional career in the laboratory of Albin Haller at the Faculty of Sciences in Paris.
 She then became a trainer at the Pasteur Institute.
-In 1913 she obtained her doctorate in organic chemistry on the "synthesis of alcohols" from the University of Paris, Sorbonne under the supervision of Haller.
+In 1913 she earned her doctorate in organic chemistry on the "synthesis of alcohols" from the University of Paris, Sorbonne under the supervision of Haller.

-After completing a long years of service at the Pasteur Institute, in 1925, she became a lecturer at the Faculty of Sciences, University of Paris, with the support of Jean Perrin.
-In 1930 she became the second woman to be appointed as a full professor at the University of Paris, after Marie Curie.
+After completing long years of service at the Pasteur Institute, in 1925 Ramart became a lecturer at the Faculty of Sciences, University of Paris, with the support of atomic physicist Jean Perrin.
+In 1930 she became the second woman to be appointed as a full professor at the University of Paris.
+The first was Marie Curie.